benlaverriere/dotfiles/README.md

 - store kitty config in repo
 - purge old installed formulae/casks (like old Pythons)
 - Just dependencies somewhat overlap with Rake dependencies.
 Not sure if the "accumulate advice" model translates well to Just, though.
+- remove qmk from stow_it_all
+- set up SSH for GitHub before trying to clone Vim plugins

 ## QMK